 - Photo ID is required for mid-term exam and the final exam.
-Students must be prepared to present their student ID. - Midterm and Quizzes will be delivered via Nexus and proctored via Respondus. - The final exam will be delivered in-person at an examination venue to be determined. - Quizzes, Mid-term and Final exams are Closed book.
+Students must be prepared to present their student ID. - Midterm will be delivered via Nexus and proctored via Respondus. - The final exam will be delivered in-person at an examination venue to be determined. - Midterm and final exams are Closed book.